wyhwhye/FiveChess/README.md

 <br>
 <br>

-To play the game: &nbsp; go to `./out/artifacts/FiveChess_jar/FiveChess.exe`
+To play the game: &nbsp; download the  `FiveChess.zip`